prudhvir3ddy/body-of-work/Deliveroo/readme.md

 December 2023 - Present

+> Note: This is probably just 60% of my work.
+A lot of things can't be revealed outside.

 ### Summary

 - I am the engineer who focused on _Getting things done_ and helped the organisation move faster with good-quality work.